 The taxable fringe benefit amounts to the monthly rent and other rental charges paid by the employer.
-A reduction of 25% is applied, subject to certain conditions (the reduction does not apply to other rental charges) and a reduction of 17.5% if accommodation is furnished.
+A reduction of 25% is applied to the rent, subject to certain conditions (the reduction does not apply to other rental charges) and a reduction of 17.5% is applied if the accommodation provided is furnished.